ansys/pymapdl/doc/ansys_control.rst

     path = os.getcwd()
     ansys = pyansys.ANSYS(run_location=path)

-ANSYS is now active and sitting in its own process.
-It's actually in an interactive mode which lets us in python send commands to it
+ANSYS is now active and you can send commands to it as if it was just a python class.

 Using ANSYS from ``pyansys``